Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Framework of EIT-SPT Enabled Wireless Foundation Models

 While EIT provides the indispensable physical grounding for constructing WFMs, this relationship is not unidirectional but forms a virtuous cycle where WFMs, augmented with potent AI capabilities, can in turn accelerate the evolution of EIT itself.
 Specifically, WFMs can act as highly efficient EM solver emulators, learning from simulation data to rapidly predict complex EM field distributions and channel characteristics, thereby accelerating traditionally time-consuming numerical computations.
-The WFMs can also enhance the solving of ill-posed electromagnetic inverse problems by learning from extensive data pairings and incorporating EIT-derived physical constraints to robustly infer parameters from sparse measurements.
-Moreover, WFMs can assist in the discovery of new EM phenomena.
+Moreover, {WFMs can facilitate the characterization and discovery of complex EM behaviors by serving as efficient surrogate models for high-dimensional parameter exploration.
+This capability allows for the rapid interrogation of the entire EIT solution manifold, enhancing the solving of ill-posed EM inverse problems from sparse measurements.}